|Many Wild Turkeys on Antelope Hill in

 east side of San Francisco Bay Area in California.

 Sometime they stroll through the street in the residential neighborhoods.

 They have powerful wings and can fly up to the roof or trees.

 Three close up views of the wild turkeys.

-Silicon Valley from the roof above Antelope Hill.
+from the roof top on top of the Antelope Hill.

 On June 29, 2017, we saw two mother wild turkeys leading many baby wild turkeys foraging for food among

 the dried brown tall grass (in the summer season) on the hilly slope of Antelope Hill in Fremont, California.

 On July 21, 2017, I saw the mother wild turkey with five babies again.
 Couple days ago, hundreds of goats